Sustainability

 Guided by the Corporate Philosophy, which puts customers first, the NGK Group considers the provision of products and services that contribute to a better social environment to be one of its most important missions in attempting to create quality from the customer’s perspective.

-1 Quality of operation: Level of operational systems that are in place to ensure that promises made to customers are fulfilled.
+Quality of operation: Level of operational systems that are in place to ensure that promises made to customers are fulfilled.

 Quality Activity System

-Each Business Group maintains a point of contact with customers, and works to further increase customer satisfaction by reflecting customer demands and things learned from quality problems in the market in our products and services.
+Each business group maintains a point of contact with customers, and works to further increase customer satisfaction by reflecting customer demands and things learned from quality problems in the market in our products and services.

 Quality Activity System